 Those with a Qantas Wine ‘Premium’ membership – costing $99 per year, or free for Qantas Points Club members and selected credit card holders – earn a higher three Qantas Points per $1 spent.

-There's often a fixed number of bonus Qantas Points on selected orders, with those offers ranging as high as 10,000 Qantas frequent flyer points per case.
+There's often a fixed number of bonus Qantas Points on selected orders, with current offers ranging up to 20,000 bonus Qantas Points per case.

 9. Review your electricity and gas providers